 Vpr's ability to bind certain nucleoporins might be critical at this last step, when interaction between PIC and transport factors is weakened by uncoating.
 Evidence for additional uncoating accompanying nuclear import comes from temporal analysis of the HIV-1 reverse transcription complexes, which demonstrated gradual reduction of sedimentation coefficient associated with the loss of RT and MA.
 This alteration in PIC composition coincided with the PIC migration from the cytoplasm to the nucleus.
 This model is also consistent with previous finding that complexes composed only of HIV-1 cDNA and the IN protein are fully integration-competent.
-In the cytoplasm to the nucleus of the protein are fully integration-competent.

 A similar mechanism of karyopherin $\alpha/\beta$ -dependent nuclear docking and entry is employed by most viruses, including influenza viruses.
 These viruses have a segmented RNA genome consisting of eight distinct RNA molecules individually packaged into complexes with the NP protein and an RNA-dependent RNA polymerase complex (PA, PB1, and PB2).
 After binding to the cell surface, virus particles are delivered into the cytoplasm by endocytosis and low-pH fusion.
-Use pH is required not only for release of viral nucleocapsids from the endosome, but also for their disassembly into eight individual nucleoproteins (reviewed in ref.
+Low pH is required not only for release of viral nucleocapsids from the endosome, but also for their disassembly into eight individual nucleoproteins (reviewed in ref.
 79).
 All four proteins of each nucleoprotein complex (NP, PA, PB1, and PB2) carry NLSs that are recognized by karyopherin $\alpha$ and most likely direct the nuclear import process via karyopherins $\alpha/\beta$ -dependent pathway.
 Involvement of multiple karyophilic proteins resembles the situation with HIV-1 and might reflect general requirement for multiple NLSs during transport of viral nucleoprotein complexes.